redhat-developer/devfile/docs/devfile.md

-Describe volume that should be mount to tool
+Describe volume that should be mount to component